kernelorg-mirror/docs_docsko_korg/source/gitolite/transparency-log.rst

 * https://git-scm.com/docs/git-push#Documentation/git-push.txt---signedtruefalseif-asked

-Note: we only add the certificates to the transparency log at this time.
+Note: we only add the certificates to the transparency log at this time without applying any other kinds of tests or making any allow/deny decisions.